Schnep45/Schnep45.github.io/_posts/2020-11-17-website-build.markdown

 Picking a static site generator took some more research.
 There are a lot of [static site generators] out there, but [Jekyll] looked like it would be a great option.
 [Jekyll] is a simple static site generator written in Ruby that was developed by one of the co-founders of GitHub.
 A static site works great for what I need.
-The abundant [themes] available from the [Jekyll] community give a good starting off point, it is easy to add posts to the site via markdown files, and its compatible with [GitHub Pages].
+The abundant [themes] available from the [Jekyll] community give a good starting off point, it is easy to add posts via markdown files, and its compatible with [GitHub Pages].

-Once I decided what I was going to use to build and host the site I found a theme I liked ([jekyll uno]) and started to customize it by by changing the html and css in the repository.
+Once I decided what I was going to use to build and host the site I found a theme I liked ([jekyll uno]) and started to customize it by by changing the HTML and CSS in the repository.
 Some of the things I changed include the fonts, images, data, gradients, font sizes for different page size, and adding a picture preview to the catalogue for the posts.

 This has been a great opportunity for me to learn about the topics below, and I am very happy with how the site turned out.